 As part of the celebrations of the Moomin 80 anniversary year, The Moomins and the Great Flood, the story which started it all, will be released in special anniversary editions in English, Swedish and Finnish.
 These editions contain a brand new foreword by the new Waterstones Children’s Laureate, author and Moomin aficionado Frank Cottrell-Boyce as well as never-before-published character descriptions of many of the beloved characters found in the Moomin stories, written by Tove Jansson herself.
 The edition also features an adorable full-colour cut-out Moomin house poster designed by Tove Jansson in the 1950s.
 The publishers of the books are donating part of the proceeds to their National Red Cross and Red Crescent Societies.

-In the UK, the publisher Sort of Books and Moomin Characters have teamed up with book retailer Waterstones for an exclusive campaign.
-Priced at £9.99, a generous £7.50 from every book sold of the special Waterstones edition will be donated to the British Red Cross.
+In the UK, the publisher Sort of Books will donate £2 from every book sold to the British Red Cross.
 Förlaget, the publisher of the Swedish language edition, are donating 1 euro per book, and WSOY, the publisher of the Finnish edition, are donating 2 euros per sold book to the Finnish Red Cross.

 Moomin Arabia joins the campaign